zhang382847657/SwiftTest/Pods/TBEmptyDataSet/README.md

 func verticalSpacesForEmptyDataSet(in scrollView: UIScrollView) -> [CGFloat] {
     // return the vertical spaces from top to bottom for EmptyDataSet, default is [12, 12] }

+func titleMarginForEmptyDataSet(in scrollView: UIScrollView) -> CGFloat {
+    // return the minimum horizontal margin space for title, default is 15 }

+func descriptionMarginForEmptyDataSet(in scrollView: UIScrollView) -> CGFloat {
+    // return the minimum horizontal margin space for description, default is 15 }

 func customViewForEmptyDataSet(in scrollView: UIScrollView) -> UIView? {